ConfidenceField¶

 Inspecting Companion Hash Keys¶

-Each ConfidenceField stores its Bayesian metadata in a companion Redis hash alongside
+Each ConfidenceField stores its confidence metadata in a companion Redis hash alongside

 the main model hash.
 The public companion key methods let you build these Redis keys